This is documentation for the next SDK version. For up-to-date documentation, see the latest version (SDK 52).

 • Obtain a native device push token, so you can send push notifications with FCM (for Android) and APNs (for iOS)

-• Obtain an Expo push token, so you can send push notifications with Expo Push API
+• Obtain an Expo push token, so you can send push notifications with Expo Push Service

 • Listen to incoming notifications in the foreground and background